se-edu/guides/conventions/java/rules-fragment.md

 **{{ icon_level_intermediate }} Write descriptive header comments for all public classes/methods**.

-You MUST write header comments for all classes, public methods except for getters/setters.
+You MUST write header comments for all classes, public methods except for the following cases:<br>
+i.
+Getters/setters<br>
+ii.
+When overriding methods (provided the parent method's Javadoc applies exactly _as is_ to the overridden method)

 %%{{ icon_info }} Rationale: `public` method are meant to be used by others and the users should not be forced to read the code of the method to understand its exact behavior.
 The code, even if it is self-explanatory, can only tell the reader HOW the code works, not WHAT the code is supposed to do.%%